The State of AI Web Design in 2026: Data from Scanning 1,000 Sites

 Overall Score Distribution

-The average Sailop score across all 1,000 sites was 61.4 out of 100 (Grade D).
-For context, a hand-designed site from a professional agency typically scores between 15 and 30 (Grade A to B).
+The average Sailop score across all 1,000 sites was 61.4 out of 100, a Grade D. For context, a hand-designed site from a serious agency typically lands between 15 and 30 (Grade A to B).

 Score distribution (1,000 AI-built sites):